Eqcell/make-xls-model/README.md

 - cannot replicate or amend many formulas in Excel file fast
 - control parameters may be hidden somewhere and it is unclear what really governs your forecast.

 This problem grows bigger with your file size, model complexity and number of people working on it.
-However, we are binded to use  Excel because it has a great user interface, people can experiment with their own changes quickly, can share a model as one file with no extra dependencies.
+However, we still use Excel for this because it has a great user interface, people can experiment with their own changes quickly, can share a model as one file with no extra dependencies.

 ```make-xls-model``` is a tool where I provide historic data, control parameter values and a list of equations on separate sheets
 in Excel file and generate resulting spreadsheet model on another sheet in this file.